-The double crochet stitch is a tall stitch that is the basis for things such as crochet lace and filet crochet.
+The double crochet stitch is a basic crochet stitch.
+It is a tall stitch that is the basis for things such as crochet lace and filet crochet as well as other stitches such as the shell stitch and fan stitch.

 Today, we are going to take a look at this very useful stitch and delve into common questions, how to double crochet, common problems with the stitch and more!